ardatan/graphql-tools/website/docs/stitch-type-merging.md

 In the above, the `shippingEstimate` and `deliveryService` fields are marked with `@computed` directives, which specify additional _field-level dependencies_ required to resolve these specific fields beyond the `Product` type's base selection set.
 When a computed field appears in a query, the gateway will collect that field's dependencies from other subschemas so they may be sent as input with the request for the computed field(s).

 To facilitate this dependency pattern, computed and non-computed fields of a type in the same subservice are automatically split apart into separate schemas.
 This assures that computed fields are always requested directly by the gateway with their dependencies provided.
 For example, `Storefront.availableProducts` may originate Product records within the storefronts service, but these records may not immedaitely compute `shippingEstimate` because they do not yet have their external dependencies.
-Instead, the gateway will need to return to the storefronts service with a dedicated request for computed fields that includes their dependencies as input.
+Instead, the gateway will need to return to the storefronts service with a dedicated request for computed fields that includes their required inputs.
 All told, types that combine computed and non-computed fields in a single subschema may require an extra resolution step by the gateway.
 You may enable [query batching](#batching) to consolidate these requests whenever possible.

-The `@computed` SDL directive is a convenience syntax for static configuration that can be written as follows:
+The `@computed` SDL directive is a convenience syntax for static configuration that can be written as:

 ```js
 {